oledibefrancis/FoodMates/README.md

 ## Overview
 ### Description
-An app that recommends job opportunities to you based on your career interest and helps you prep for the recommended job.
+An app that provides users recipe options and details on each recipe.
+Users can also create their own recipe and share with other users

-### App Evaluation
+### App Evaluationdbbbvtthdkkdbclnjjgfiluhhjcvdvii
-- **Category:** Professional
+- **Category:** food discovery , social, lifestyle
-- **Mobile:** This app would be primarily developed for mobile but would perhaps be just as viable on a computer.
-Functionality wouldn't be limited to mobile devices, however mobile version could potentially have more features.
+- **Mobile:** This program would be primarily designed for mobile devices, but it may also be used on a PC.
+The functionality would not be restricted to mobile devices, although the mobile version may offer additional capabilities.
-- **Story:** Analyzes users music choices, and connects them to other users with similar choices.
-The user can then decide to message this person and befriend them if wanted.
-- **Market:** Anyone looking for work opportunities that they are interested in.
+- **Story:** Users can view recipes and food feeds, create recipes, save to their profile and communicate with other users.
+- **Market:** Food lovers and people who need directions in preparing their favorite recipe
 - **Habit:** This app could be used as frequently or infrequently as the user desired, based on their level of desire and what they're seeking for.
-- **Scope:** Users acess to oppurtunity and also resources to prepare them for the jobs.
-## Product Spec
+- **Scope:** The app is directed towards user recipes exploration and creation of their own recipes and connections with other users.

 ### 1. User Stories (Required and Optional)

 **Required Must-have Stories**

-* User logs in to access previous chats and preference settings
-* The app interacts with a database (e.g. Parse)
+- [x] The app interacts with a database Parse
-* The app integrates with Linkedin, Khan Academy API
+- [x] The app integrates with spoonacular API
-* The user can log in/log out of the app
+- [x] The user can log in/log out of the app
-* The user can sign up as a new user
+- [x] The user can sign up as a new user
-* The app uses at least one gesture (e.g. double tap to like, e.g. pinch to scale)
+- [x] The app uses gesture double tap to like
-* The app uses at least one animation (e.g. fade in/out, e.g. animating a view growing and shrinking
+- [x] The app uses animation fade in/out
-* The app will have a bottom navigation bar holding the Home/Feed, Roadmap, and User fragment.
+- [x] The app has a bottom navigation bar holding the Home/Feed, Roadmap, and User fragment.
-* The app will have an activity for users to browse the job openings to select from.
+- [x] The app has an activity for users to browse the food recipe to select from.
-* Personalized resources that the users can take advantage of.
+- [x] Personalized resources that the users can take advantage of.
-* Save a particular job to favorites for future reference
+- [x] Save a particular recipe to favorites for future reference
-* Click to see details of each opportunity and a link to the application
+- [x] Clickto see details of each recipe
+- [x] Like and Save Post

 **Optional Nice-to-have Stories**

-* Having a very polished UI
+- [x] Having a very polished UI
-* User can post to their friend groups about their milestones and accomplishments
-* Filter to  see a variety of opportunities like scholarships(if a student), conferences/seminars
-* In app Youtube like Videos
+- [x] User can create recipe and post it
+- [x] Show random avatar if user profile picture is not available
+- [x] Filter user recipes feeds by newest and oldest
-* Create a personalized roadmap for each User
+- [x] Create a personalized roadmap for each User
-* Search for a particular job
+- [x] Logged in user can view all their Saved Post

 ### 2. Screen Archetypes

+* Login
-* Register - User signs up or logs into their account
+   - [x] User can login into exsting account
-   * User fills in their top three intrest upon sign up
-   * Upon Download/Reopening of the application, the user is prompted to log in to gain access to their profile
+* Register
+   - [x] Signup New User
+* Home
+   - [x] Allows to explore different recipes through searching, filtering
-* Home/Feed Screen
+* Foodhub
-   * Upon selceting top choice of interest, would see perosnalized job oppurtunities based on their intrest
+   - [x] Allows user see multiple group chats they can join and have great conversations in
+   - [x] Users can create their own group chat
-* Profile Screen
+* Profile
-   * Allows user to upload a photo and fill in information that is interesting to them and others
-* Resources/Roadmap
-   * Allows user to see resources and courses that can prepare them for job openings
-   * Tracks your progress and as you complete courses required for each job
+   - [x] Allows user to see thier saved post from the feeds page

 ### 3. Navigation